Tianxiaomo/pytorch-YOLOv4/README.md

     python demo_darknet2onnx.py <cfgFile> <weightFile> <imageFile> <batchSize>
     ```

+## 3.1 Dynamic or static batch size

+- **Positive batch size will generate ONNX model of static batch size, otherwise, batch size will be dynamic**
-  This script will generate 2 ONNX models.
+    - Dynamic batch size will generate only one ONNX model

-  - One is for running the demo (batch_size=1)
+    - Static batch size will generate 2 ONNX models, one is for running the demo (batch_size=1)
-  - The other one is what you want to generate (batch_size=batchSize)

 # 4. Pytorch2ONNX (Evolving)